DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
-* Blacklist File removed Sat Apr 27 00:20:20 MDT 2024
+* Blacklist File removed Sun Apr 28 00:20:19 MDT 2024
 ### Pulling Domains From Individual Lists.
-124 In AlexaVoiceAssistant
+122 In AlexaVoiceAssistant
 122 In BlogPostAds
 124 In Pandora
 124 In Twitch
 124 In UserSubmitted
-618 To Blacklist
+616 To Blacklist
 ### Deduplicating Merged List.
 148 After Deduplicating Merged List.
 [Return To Repository](https://github.com/DigitalWarrior/piholeparser/)